AXT295/Crowdfunding_ETL/README.md

 Project 2

-In order to extract, transform, and load crowdfunding data from Excel files into a relational database, a collaborative project is developing an ETL pipeline using Python, Pandas, and PostgreSQL.

-In this project, we practiced building an ETL pipeline to process crowdfunding data from Excel files.
-We are extracting and converting data, creating four CSV files for the Entity Diagram Relationship ERD schema, after which we use them to create a Table Schema.
-And finally, we've imported the CSV files to a PostgreSQL database.
+For the ETL mini project, we are working with a partner to practice building an ETL pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
+We are creating four CSV files and use the CSV file data to create an ERD and a table schema after we have transformed the data.
+In the end, we are uploading data from CSV files to a Postgres database.

+The instructions for this mini project are divided into the following subsections:
+Create the Category and Subcategory DataFrames
+Create the Campaign DataFrame
+Create the Contacts DataFrame
+Create the Crowdfunding Database

+Create the Category and Subcategory DataFrames

+Create the Campaign DataFrame

+Create the Contacts DataFrame

+Create the Crowdfunding Database